George Frederick Shrady Sr.: Legacy

+The Century Illustrated Monthly Magazine noted that:

-Few men are so sincerely mourned or by such a wide circle of friends, personal and professional, as is Dr. Shrady.
+"Few men are so sincerely mourned or by such a wide circle of friends, personal and professional, as is Dr. Shrady.

 For nearly half a century he was a conspicuous figure in his chosen profession, and during his whole career he was ever active to help the unfortunate, to advise and assist the young practitioner, and in all efforts to raise the standard of medical education and ethics.
 Simple, unaffected, courteous, and with a heart brimming over with kindness, he won the warm affection of all with whom he came in contact.
-Among the sincerest mourners at his bier are the poor, to whom he gave his best services without hope of fee or reward.
+Among the sincerest mourners at his bier are the poor, to whom he gave his best services without hope of fee or reward."

 This article incorporates text from the 1908 book General Grant's Last Days; with a Short Biographical Sketch of Dr. Shrady, a work now in the public domain.
 Feel free to alter the text but please maintain the proper citations to that work.